Question: When it comes to car insurance, who is considered a household member?

-Answer: In general, an immediate or extended family that lives with you as well as non-family household members that drive your vehicle, such as a roommate, can be considered a member of your household by a car insurance carrier.
+Answer: In general, an immediate or extended family who lives with you as well as non-family household members who drive your vehicle, such as a roommate, can be considered a member of your household by a car insurance carrier.

-However, the definition of a household member can vary from one insurance company to the next due to different underwriting rules and guidelines that each carrier has in place, as well as the language (terms) of your auto insurance policy.
+However, the definition of a household member can vary from one insurance company to the next due to different underwriting rules and guidelines that each carrier has in place and the language (terms) of your auto insurance policy.

-There also can be differences in state laws that help to define who is considered a household member and should be listed on, and covered by, a car insurance policy.
+There also can be differences in state laws that help define who is considered a household member and should be listed on and covered by a car insurance policy.

-A policy often defines “family member” as a person living in the named insured’s household who is related by blood, marriage or adoption.
-So family members for insurance purposes may include any immediate or extended family member of driving age such as parents, children, siblings, grandparents, aunts, uncles, cousins, foster children, in-laws and step family members.
-There may be some variations in this list among different carriers as well.
+A policy often defines “family member” as a person living in the named insured’s household related by blood, marriage or adoption.
+So family members for insurance purposes may include any immediate or extended family member of driving age such as parents, children, siblings, grandparents, aunts, uncles, cousins, foster children, in-laws and step-family members — although there may be some variations in this list among different carriers.

-A typical insurance policy may define a resident or household member as someone who has physical presence in your household with the intention to continue living there.
-Unmarried dependent children, while temporarily away from home, to attend college for example, are normally still considered residents or household members if they intend to continue to live in the parent’s household during breaks and use their parent’s home address as their permanent address.
+Digging deeper into this: A typical insurance policy may define a resident or household member as someone physically present in your household.
+Unmarried dependent children, while temporarily away from home to attend college, usually are still considered residents or household members if they intend to live in the household during breaks and use their parent’s home address as their permanent address.

-You need to inform insurer of all household members
+You need to inform the insurer of all household members

-Other drivers living in the household impacts the insurer’s underwriting evaluation.
-The insurer needs to know how the vehicle to be insured will be used before deciding to issue a policy.
-Not telling the insurance company about a household member is misrepresentation, a form of insurance fraud.
+Not telling the insurance company about a household member is a misrepresentation, a form of insurance fraud.

-If you have a household member that you do not want to be on your policy and he or she will not be driving your vehicle, you may be able to exclude the person from your policy if your state laws allow it.
-However, your insurance company still needs to be aware of the person as a household member so that he or she can be specifically included or excluded from your policy.
-If a person is excluded from your car insurance policy this means that he or she will not have any coverage extended to them, even if driving your vehicle in an emergency situation.
+As mentioned earlier, if you have a household member you do not want on your policy, and he or she will not be driving your vehicle, you may be able to exclude the person from your policy if your state laws allow it.
+However, your insurance company still needs to be aware of the person as a household member so that he or she can be excluded from your policy.
+If a person is excluded from your car insurance policy, they will not have any coverage extended to them, even if driving your vehicle in an emergency situation.

-You can see if your state laws dictate who is defined as a household member or if it is up to the individual insurance company by contacting your state’s insurance regulator.
+By contacting your state’s insurance regulator, you can see if your state laws dictate who is defined as a household member or if it is up to the individual insurance company.
 Once you know state laws, compare insurance companies to see which can give you the best rates for your household.